Overview

 Safe Information Sharing

-The following information fromtoken show
+The following information fromtoken show is safe to share:

 - ✅ JTI (JWT ID)